robocomp/robocomp-examples/getting-started/python/Client and Server Structure/implements/README.md

-# This directory contains the implementation of RGB component.
+# This directory contains the implementation of CameraSimple component.
+This component acts as a server.

 This folder contains only those files which need to be changed to implement a CameraSimple component i.e. the `CDSL` file, the specificworker.py file in src/ directory, and the config file in etc/ directory.